On the stability and instability of Kelvin-Stuart cat's-eye flows

 Lemma \ref{indice-theorem-sep} reveals that under the assumptions $\textbf{(G1-4)}$, the solutions of \eqref{sep-hamil} is spectrally stable if and only if $ L|_{{\overline{R(BA)}} }\geq0$.
 Moreover, the number of unstable modes is $n^-\left(L|_{\overline{R(BA)}} \right)$.
 In addition, the exponential trichotomy estimates \eqref{trichotomy}-\eqref{trichotomy2} are useful in the study of the nonlinear dynamics, including nonlinear instability and invariant manifolds, near an unstable steady state.

-To prove linear instability of Kelvin-Stuart vortices, we will apply the index formula \eqref{index-formula-neg} to the Hamiltonian system \eqref{sep-hamiltonian} after verifying the assumptions $\textbf{(G1-4)}$ in Lemma \ref{indice-theorem-sep}.
-To prove linear instability, it suffices to show that $n^-\left(L_{\ep,e}|_{\overline{R(B_\ep L_{\ep,o})}}\right)>0$, the proof of which is reduced to delicate constructions of test functions to an elliptic operator later.
+To prove linear instability of the Kelvin--Stuart vortices, we apply the index formula \eqref{index-formula-neg} to the Hamiltonian system \eqref{sep-hamiltonian} after verifying assumptions $\textbf{(G1-4)}$ in Lemma \ref{indice-theorem-sep}.
+It then suffices to show that $n^-\left(L_{\ep,e}|_{\overline{R(B_\ep L_{\ep,o})}}\right)>0$.
+As we explain below, this reduces to the construction of suitable test functions for an associated elliptic operator.

 First, we show that the Hamiltonian system \eqref{sep-hamiltonian} satisfies {\textbf{(G1)}} in Lemma \ref{indice-theorem-sep}.
 Since $(C_0^\infty(\Omega_m)/\mathbb{R})\cap X_{\ep, o}^*\subset D( B_\ep)$ and $(C_0^\infty(\Omega_m)/\mathbb{R})\cap X_{\ep, e}^*\subset D( B_\ep')$, we know that both $B_\ep$ and $B_\ep'$ are densely defined.
 To prove that they are closed operators, we first prove that the operator $\hat{J}_{\ep,m} = -g'(\psi_\ep) \vec{u}_\ep \cdot \nabla : \hat{X}_{\ep,m}^* \supset D(\hat{J}_{\ep,m}) \rightarrow \hat{X}_{\ep,m}$ with $\hat{X}_{\ep,m} = L^2_{\frac{1}{g'(\psi_\ep)}}(\Omega_m)$ is closed.
 To show this, by a similar argument to \eqref{tilde-J-ep}, we know that $\hat{J}_{\ep,m}$ is anti-self-dual, (i.e. $\hat{J}_{\ep,m}'= -\hat{J}_{\ep,m}$), and thus, $\hat{J}_{\ep,m}$ is closed.
 Since $B_\ep$ and $B'_\ep$ are restrictions of $\hat{J}_{\ep,m}$ to two closed subspaces of $\hat{X}_{\ep,m}$, we infer that both $B_\ep$ and $B'_\ep$ are also closed operators, which can be verified directly by Proposition 1 in Chapter 5 of \cite{Weidmann80}. \if0 \begin{lemma} Let $H_1$, $H_2$ be two Hilbert spaces, and $T: H_1 \supset D(T) \rightarrow H_2$ be a closed operator.